 The GAA may have its problems, but at least, as Kevin Myers reminded us this week, we don't have to loathe ourselves for our interest in Gaelic games.
 Boggers, culchies, whatever we may be, we don't feel sordid or seamy because of our fascination with the GAA.

-Kevin Myers"I despise the entire modern obsession with soccer, with its flash, overpaid, oafish stars, and their brainless shopaholic molls; and, worst of all, their cretinous tribes of supporters.
+Kevin Myers: "I despise the entire modern obsession with soccer, with its flash, overpaid, oafish stars, and their brainless shopaholic molls; and, worst of all, their cretinous tribes of supporters.
 And that's the real measure of the power of soccer in modern culture.
 Even the unwilling are drawn to take sides.
 We cannot resist experiencing powerful feelings over contests in which we logically should have no emotional or intellectual interest."

 What struck me is how Myers' opinion of modern football resonates with Michel Platini's.
 Remember him?
 Socks rolled down to his ankles, shirt untucked, almost ambling about the pitch--the antithesis of today's athletic, brylcreem-sponsored, diamond-studded footballers.